General inquiries: [email protected]

 Leah Hamilton French

 Beth Neville, for over fifty years, has been the Director of “Neville Art Enterprises,” her own company.
 Her art activities include producing artwork, teaching studio art and art history and writing about art.
 She graduated from Smith College with a B.A. and holds a Master of Arts in Teaching degree from the Harvard Graduate School of Education.
-She previously wrote art criticism for the Huntington Township Art League, and ArtNewEngland magazine.
+A prolific critic, she has previously written art criticism for the Huntington Township Art League, and ArtNewEngland magazine.

 When asked what kind of art she makes, her answer is “I don’t weld and I don’t blow glass, but I’ve done everything else.”
 Her work is in numerous national and international art collections, both public and private.